ismailkhan313/ismailkhan.xyz/content/posts/Housekeeping.md

-This post may benefit the enthusiatic or long-term reader in the approach I take to publish my notes.
+This post might be particularly useful for dedicated readers interested in how I publish my notes.

-I use the Brill Arabic-English transliteration system.
-As a rule, I avoid using this as much as possible as it's 'busywork' that doesn't add tremendous value and takes up time.

-I use the M.A.S.
-Abdul-Haleem Quran translation in my notes.
-No English translation is perfect, some translations have their own intentions and use cases, and all come with their baggages and problematic issues.
-But by using one translation in this space it serves the vision of consistency which I deem important.

-I use the Amiri font that has a classic English typeface and is compatiblite as a traditional Arabic Naksh font.
+When necessary, I use the [Brill Arabic-English transliteration system](https://referenceworks.brillonline.com/pages/help/transliteration-islam).
+However, I generally avoid using transliteration whenever possible since the effort of the busywork involved doesn’t justify the value, especially given the volume of notes I produce over time.

+For Quran translations, I rely on [The Qur'an translated by M.A.S.
+Abdel Haleem](https://global.oup.com/academic/product/the-qur-an-9780199535958).
+It’s accessible and coherent, making it suitable for a wide audience.
+Sticking to a single, well-regarded translation helps maintain the consistency I consider essential.

+The [Amiri font](https://www.amirifont.org/) is used throughout this site as sourced via [Google Fonts](https://fonts.google.com/).
+This typeface, inspired by the classical Naksh style, is ideal for long-form text in both English and Arabic.
+Its readability as a web font is the main reason for its selection.

+Finally, some may need to know where I stand regarding the 'definition of Islam' or who I 'consider a Muslim.'
+My views align with Ahlus Sunnah wal Jamaah or mainstream Sunni Islam, and I consider someone a Muslim based on the principles and declarations outlined in [The Amman Message](https://ammanmessage.com/the-three-points-of-the-amman-message-v-2/) issued in the early 2000s by authoritative Islamic scholars from eighty-four countries.

-Do you see any mistakes?
-Submit your revisions at ismailkhan.xyz@gmail.com and I conduct a review in sha Allah.
+If you spot any errors or have suggestions feel free to submit your revisions to ismailkhan.dev[at]gmail.com whereupon I will take a look, in sha Allah.